On knots that divide ribbon knotted surfaces: Calculations

 If \( K \) is not slice and \( g_{ds} ( K ) \) was determined prior to this work then \( 2 g_4 ( K ) = g_{ds} ( K ) \) \cite{knotinfo}, so that \( 2 g_4 ( K ) = g_{hr} ( K ) \) also by \Cref{Prop:bounds}.

 This leaves \(58\) cases of undetermined half ribbon genus, as described in \Cref{Tab:genera} (\(7\) of the \(65\) cases undetermined by Karageorghis and Swenton are slice).
-These \(1\)-knots are obtainable from a ribbon \(1\)-knot by attaching two bands by Lewark-McCoy \cite[Appendix A]{Lewark2019}, Brittenham-Hermiller \cite[Section 4]{Brittenham2021}, or our crossing change search.
+These \(1\)-knots are obtainable from a ribbon \(1\)-knot by attaching two bands as shown by Lewark-McCoy \cite[Appendix A]{Lewark2019}, Brittenham-Hermiller \cite[Section 4]{Brittenham2021}, or our crossing change search.
 Therefore these \(1\)-knots have half ribbon genus equal to \(2\) by \Cref{Cor:tubes1} and \Cref{Prop:bounds} (recall that they are not slice).
-An example of such a crossing change is given in \Cref{Fig:crossingchange}.
+An example of this process in the case of \( 10_{74} \) is given in \Cref{Fig:bounds}.